chinarjoshi/chinarjoshi.github.io/_posts/desktop/2023-01-04-continuity.md

 This problem falls into the space of personal data capture and management.
 Most tools feel like copycats of each other, but one recently stood out to me: *Rewind.ai*.
 It's a background app that captures and labels on-screen text and microphone input.
 Since practically everything we learn is now through our laptops, it captures everything.
 This is a functional, efficient implementation of a second brain!
 Small problem though, *it's extremely proprietary and only runs on Apple devices*.
 It only runs efficiently because Apple devices have efficient neural network processors and fast, developer-friendly AI libraries, and it's proprietary so it can charge you $20 a month.
 This is actually not a big problem, because Rewind.ai doesn't do anything special that we can't do ourselves.
 Creating an open-source pipeline out of a language model, text-from-image model, and voice-to-text model, along with a native data capture program will give us the exact same thing, except we know exactly what's happening to our data!

+There are a million "personal assistant" programs that use RAG to create a coherent user interface.
+What I want is to augment the backend knowledge base as *efficiently* as possible

 ## Introducing: `continuity`